A Foodcentric Life

 • Pinterest

-Published: Apr 11, 2014 ยท Modified: May 10, 2022 by Sally Cameron ยท This post may contain affiliate links ยท Leave a Comment
+Published: Apr 11, 2014 · Modified: Jan 1, 2026 by Sally Cameron · This post may contain affiliate links · Leave a Comment

 ↓ Jump to Recipe

-Perfumed with aromatic lemongrass and ginger, zing from lime juice, and heat from a jalapeño, this is my version of a classic Thai shrimp soup called Tom Yum.
-It is beautiful to both the eye and the tastebuds, plus it is easy to make in under 30 minutes for a quick but healthy meal.
-Make it mild or make it spicy.
-Just make it, for something different and delicious.
+Perfumed with aromatic lemongrass and ginger, bright with fresh lime, and warmed by a touch of jalapeño heat, this is my version of classic Thai shrimp tom yum soup.
+It's beautiful in the bowl and even better on the spoon, and it comes together in under 30 minutes for a quick but healthy meal.
+Make it mild or make it spicy-either way, it's light, fresh, and seriously delicious.

 Jump to: